 It’s not uncommon to get leg cramps when starting a ketogenic diet.
 In fact, leg cramps are one of the classic symptoms of the keto flu (a popular term for the group of unpleasant side effects that may occur when you are transitioning your body from a high-carb diet to a low-carb, higher fat, moderate protein diet).
 But this doesn’t mean you have to suffer through them.
-Here we share what causes leg cramps on a keto diet and what you can do to get rid of them.
+Here we share some of the common causes of muscle cramps on a keto diet and what you can do to get rid of them.
 Hint: It’s easy!

 What Causes Leg Cramps on Keto

 Keto-related leg cramps are typically due to an essential mineral imbalance (usually magnesium but also possibly sodium and potassium) as well as dehydration.
 This imbalance tends to occur only before your body begins regularly leveraging ketones for energy rather than glucose.
 You can experience cramps any time of day or night if you experience them at all, and you can experience them whether or not you’re aiming for weight loss on keto.

 Electrolyte (Mineral) Imbalance